kazurayam/TestClosure/README.md

 ### Multiple threads --- does it run faster?

-Yes, it does.
+Yes, it does on a machine with 2 or more core-CPU.
 If my test case executes mutilple TestClosures with multiple threads, it rus faster than with a single thread.

-Of course, the faster processing assumes powerful machine resources.
-If I can afford Mac Book Air M1 with 8-core CPU, my test case with 8 threds will run much more faster.
-Taking screenshots of 6000 URL sequentially took 17 hours last year.
-With powerful machine and Katalon Test empowered by `TestClosure` may run 17 hours / 8 cores = 2.2 hours.
-Wow!, I want to see it someday!
+Of course, the faster processing demands more powerful machine resources.
+If I can afford Mac Book Air M1 with 8-core CPU, my test case with Thread Pool of 8 will run far faster.
+I want to see it!

-It is pointless to set the maximum number of threads for `TestClosureCollectionExceutor` with a value larger (8, 16, 32) than the number of cores you have.
+It is pointless to give the maximum number of threads for `TestClosureCollectionExceutor` with a value larger (8, 16, 32) than the number of cores you have.

 ## Conclusion